tomdu3/ai-js/README.md

 This is a starter code you can clone to build your first AI project in JavaScript✊

+It's a simple chat interface that allows you to talk with the Last Codebender.

+It utilizes the OpenAI gpt-3.5-turbo model for chat completion.

 <img src="app-demo.gif" alt="app homepage" width=600>

 ## How to run the app